leannhuang/hand-hygiene-compliance-with-azure-percept/modules/evaluatemodule/README.md

 # Edge Deployment
-Use this information to deploy smart plug modules on your edge device
+Use this information to deploy evaluate modules on your edge device

 ## Contents